NeuroJSON/jsonlab/README.rst

 What's New
 ============

-We are excited to announce that JSONLab project, as the reference implementation for both the JData and BJData specifications, is official funded by the US National Institute of Health (NIH) as part of the NeuroJSON project (http://neurojson.org).
+We are excited to announce that the JSONLab project, as the official reference library for both the `JData <http://neurojson.org/jdata/draft3>`_ and `BJData <http://neurojson.org/bjdata/draft2>`_ specifications, is funded by the US National Institute of Health (NIH) as part of the NeuroJSON project (http://neurojson.org).
 The goal of the NeuroJSON project is to develop human-readable, scalable and future-proof neuroimaging data standards and data sharing services.
-All data produced from the NeuroJSON project will be using JSON/Binary JData formats as the underlying serialization standards and use the lightweight JData specification as general-purpose data annotation standard, all of which have been evolved from the over a decade development of JSONLab.
+All data produced from the NeuroJSON project will be using JSON/Binary JData formats as the underlying serialization standards and use the lightweight JData specification as language-independent data annotation standard, all of which have been evolved from the over a decade development of JSONLab.

-JSONLab v2.9.8 - code named "Micronus - beta" - is a beta-release of JSONLab v3.0 and
+JSONLab v2.9.8 - code named "Micronus - beta" - is the beta-release of the next milestone - JSONLab v3.0 - containing a number of key feature enhancement and bug fixes.
+The major new features include

-contains breaking features for ``savebj``/``loadbj``.
-It implements the latest Binary JData Specification v1 Draft-2 https://github.com/NeuroJSON/bjdata/, where the default byte order changed from Big-Endian, as in UBJSON Draft-12/BJData Draft 2, to Little-Endian format.
-Previously, JSONLab v2.0 implements BJData Draft-1, which used Big-Endian as the default byte order for all numerical data.
+1. exporting JSON Memory-Map for rapid disk-map like JSON/binary JSON reading and writing,
+2. supporting JSONPath query to MATLAB data and JSON/binary JSON file and streams,
+3. (**breaking**) upgrading the supported BJData spec to `V1 Draft 2 <http://neurojson.org/bjdata/draft2>`_
+   where the default numerical data byte order changed from Big-Endian to **Little-Endian**,
+4. adding initial support to JData `_DataLink_ <https://github.com/NeuroJSON/jdata/blob/master/JData_specification.md#data-referencing-and-links>`_
+   decoding to link multiple JSON/binary JSON files

 There have been many major updates added to this release since the previous release v2.0 in June 2020.
-A list of the major changes are summarized below (with key features marked by \*), including the support to BJData Draft-2 specification, incorrect optimized ND-array BJData/UBJSON element order, and options to use MATLAB/Octave built-in ``jsonencode/jsondecode`` functions.
-The octave-jsonlab package has also been included in the official distributions of Debian Bullseye and Ubuntu 21.04 or newer.
+A list of the major changes are summarized below (with key features marked by \*), including the support to BJData Draft-2 specification, new interface functions ``savejd/loadjd``, and options to use MATLAB/Octave built-in ``jsonencode/jsondecode`` functions.
+The ``octave-jsonlab`` package has also been included in the official distributions of Debian Bullseye and Ubuntu 21.04 or newer.

 - 2022-04-01*[fb711bb] add loadjd and savejd as the unified JSON/binary JSON file interface